postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 ## Mocks quick start

-To try out a mock server, carry out the following steps:
+To test using a mock server, carry out the following steps:

-* Make a request to any API in Postman–making sure your request is saved to a collection.
+* Make a request to any API in Postman.
+Your request must be saved to a collection.
 * Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> at the top right, then select __Add example__.
 Postman will automatically populate the example with the response you received when you sent the request.
 * In **Collections** in the sidebar, select the collection, and then select the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> on the right.
 Select **Create mock server**.
 * Give your mock a name, leaving the default tag selected, and the delay option unchecked.
 Select **Create Mock Server**.